 Rebeca Yanes

-5 PM Vigil Mass- recorded music
+5 PM Vigil Mass- solo piano

-8 AM Sunday Mass- recorded music
+8 AM Sunday Mass- quiet Mass

 "We're small, but mighty!"

-Throughout the 2,000 year history of the Church countless priests, religious, monastics, and lay people have composed music which serves both the contemplative and celebratory natures of the Holy Liturgy.
+Throughout the 2,000-year history of the Church, countless priests, religious, monastics, and lay people have composed music which serves both the contemplative and celebratory natures of the Holy Liturgy.
 A Catholic parochial music program ought to revere this tradition within the prescriptions of Papal Encyclicals, the Second Vatican Council and General Instruction of the Roman Missal.

 "It must be holy, and must, therefore, exclude all profanity not only in itself, but in the manner in which it is presented by those who execute it.
 It must be true art, for otherwise it will be impossible for it to exercise on the minds of those who listen to it that efficacy which the Church aims at obtaining in admitting into her liturgy the art of musical sounds. . .
 Special efforts are to be made to restore the use of the Gregorian Chant by the people, so that the faithful may again take a more active part in the ecclesiastical offices, as was the case in ancient times."